onap/dcaegen2/docs/sections/services/son-handler/son_handler_overview.rst

 The details of the state machines of all the threads in the core logic are available in https://wiki.onap.org/pages/viewpage.action?pageId=56131985.

 In Frankfurt release, adaptive SON functionality was introduced for PCI optimization.
 While determining the optimum PCI values to resolve PCI collision and confusion, the optimizer also takes into consideration a set of cells whose PCI values may not be changed during the optimization.
-Such situations could arise, for example, when the PCI value of a cell could not be updated in the past (due to whatever reason), or configuration policy specifies that certain cells’ PCI values should never be changed.
+Such situations could arise, for example, when the PCI value of a cell could not be updated in the past (due to whatever reason), or configuration policy specifies that certain cells' PCI values should never be changed.
 So, the SON-Handler MS keeps track of cells whose PCI values cannot be changed.
 When triggering OOF for PCI optimization, the SON-Handler MS also provides the list of cells whose PCI values cannot be changed.

 Details of Frankfurt implementation are available in https://wiki.onap.org/display/DW/SON-Handler+MS+%28DCAE%29+Impacts.